- Lung Cancer

 Board Certification, Internal Medicine, American Board of Internal Medicine (2015)

-Residency, Stanford Hospital and Clinics, Internal Medicine (2015)
+Residency, Stanford University, Internal Medicine Residency, CA (2015)

 Advances in the Treatment of Stage III Non-Small Cell Lung Cancer.